textpotential/bibliarchic/works_cited.md

 Johnson, William A. 2010. *Readers and reading culture in the high Roman Empire: a study of elite communities.* New York: Oxford University Press.

 Manguel, Alberto.
 1996.
 A history of reading.
 New York: Viking.

+Stanton, Graham.
+"Early Christian Preference for the Codex."
+Aland, Barbara, and Charles Horton.
+2004.
+The earliest gospels: the origins and transmission of the earliest Christian gospels -- the contribution of the Chester Beatty Gospel Codex P⁴⁵.
+London: T & T Clark International.